 On or before the deadline, I’ll send you the project deliverables, and you’re then free to come back to me with any questions.

 I accept payment by cheque or direct bank transfer.

 - For UK clients, project fees up to and including £350 are payable in full in advance.
-Where a project fee exceeds £350, half is payable upfront as security and the remainder is payable within 14 days of the client receiving the project deliverables (the edited/written files).
-For projects with long timelines, like book ghostwriting, I may request payment in instalments.
+Where a project fee exceeds £350, half is payable upfront as security and the remainder is payable within 14 days of the client receiving the project deliverables.

 - For international clients, project fees are payable in full in advance.

 Do you outsource work?

 No, I handle all services personally.
 I believe you should know the editor who’s working on your project, so that you can be assured it’s in safe hands.

 Landmark Editorial has only one other employee, Ally.
 He handles admin for me – finances, marketing, web development and so on – which frees me up to focus on editing and proofreading.